 The district interprets provide a system for communications as the district supporting all communication for Board members when the members are acting in their official capacity as Board members.
-This means that the Board members may utilize the Board secretary and other staff so assigned, such as consultants, to support their correspondence, the organization of meetings, the preparation of agendas; the preparation of Board committee work products; and other types of information required.
+This means that Board members may utilize the Board secretary and other staff so assigned, such as consultants, to support their correspondence, the organization of meetings, the preparation of agendas; the preparation of Board committee work products; and other types of information required by Board members acting in their official capacity.

 In order to facilitate Board communications, the district arranges meetings for Board leadership, and other special committees Board members establish that need communication support.
-Board meetings, work sessions, sub-committee meetings, and retreats are planned with Board leadership and carried out with the directions provided by Board members.
+Board meetings, work sessions, sub-committee meetings, community engagement sessions and retreats are planned with Board leadership and carried out with the directions provided by Board members.
 District staff provides the materials needed for electronic Board meeting agendas.
-The district supported Board attendance at CASB and other conferences.
+The district supported Board attendance at the CASB annual convention and several other conferences.